fernwoodcafe/fernwoodcafe.github.io/apps/fernwood-costing/__wiki__/WORK_ETHIC.md

 14. If you don't care whether we revert stuff together, make your commits messy.
 15. One day we'll have a CHANGELOG.md.
 16. Until then, we trust you to commit to trunk.

+> A little bit of ivory, two inches wide,
+> on which I work with a brush so fine
+> as to produce little effect after much labour.
+> ~ Jane Austen